HunCoding/meu-primeiro-crud-go/README.md

 ## Contributing

-If you wish to contribute to the MyFirstCRUD project in Go, feel free to submit pull requests or report issues on the [official repository](https://github.com/HunCoding/my-first-crud-go.git).
+If you wish to contribute to the MeuPrimeiroCRUD em Go project in Go, feel free to submit pull requests or report issues on the [official repository](https://github.com/HunCoding/meu-primeiro-crud-go.git).

 ## License